');

 About Andover, NY

-Andover is a small community in New York with a population of 968 residents.
-The median household income is $69,375 per year, which is near the national average.
-The median age in Andover is 41.5 years.
+Andover is a small community located in New York with a population of 968 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $69,375 per year, which is 8% below the national median of $75,149.
+The median age of 41.5 years is close to the US median age of 38.9 years.

 How Andover Ranks in New York